fpereiro/proof/notes.md

 pe:
    1) go to the leftmost of the tape
-   2) go right until finding either @ (this is interesting - it probably means that it will be always going right, since the @ can only be at the left of the tape!) or two blanks in a row.
+   2) go right until finding either ə (this is interesting - it probably means that it will be always going right, since the ə can only be at the left of the tape!) or two blanks in a row.
 This means that the function will look for two blanks in a row.
    3) when it finds two blanks in a row, it advances one more position and starts going right in twos.
    4) when finding a blank (which could be immediately), it will print the 2arg and -> 1arg.